HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

 		<img width="400" alt="" src="https://i.imgur.com/8wosTfH.jpeg">

 		- *Note: You should see no errors other than the ones in the screenshot.*

+	- Open Rhino

 	- Go to the ```ARC596_Embodied-Computation\docs\T2 folder```, and see if you can run the grasshopper script without any errors.